mlambert125/new-java-curriculum/content/git-branching/_index.md

 the graph pane below the "Changes" section, you will see that it is now showing `feature-branch` instead of `main`.
 This is because when we create a new branch, Git automatically switches us to that branch.

+### Check for Understanding

+- What command do you use to create a new branch in Git?

+    Answer: `git branch <branch-name>` or through the VS Code interface as described above.

+- What happens to the current branch when you create a new branch?

+    Answer: Git automatically switches to the new branch.

 ## Switching Between Branches